Santosh96736/IMDb_Top_250_Movies/README.md

 * Title : Name of the Movie

-* Rating : Rating of each Movie
+* Rating : IMDb Rating

-* Votes : Votes in text
+* Votes (Raw) : Votes in text format

 * Year : Release Year

-* Durations : Duration in text
+* Durations (Raw) : Duration in text format

-* Certification : Movie Certificate
+* Certification : Movie Certificate (e.g, R, PG-13)

-* Total_Votes : Total votes given by the public to each movie
+* Total Votes : Total votes given by the public to each movie

-* Total_Durations : Duration of each movie
+* Total Durations : Runtime of each movie

-* Decade : Decade of each movie
+* Decade : Grouping of movies

 ## 📊 Dashboard Features